Anxiety Disorders - Medical Condition

 - Generalized anxiety disorder (GAD) is associated with continual excessive anxiety and worry about a number of things (e.g., work, money, children, and health).
 There is no specific source of fear.
 Symptoms can include muscle tension, trembling, shortness of breath, fast heartbeat, dizziness, dry mouth, nausea, sleeping problems, and poor concentration.

 Complications of anxiety disorders are mostly linked to feelings of inadequacy or depression, because people with these conditions know their behaviour is irrational and damaging to their lives.
 Depression is particularly common with anxiety disorders.

 A person who thinks they might have an anxiety disorder should see a doctor.
-A doctor may perform some tests to make sure that the anxiety does not have a physical cause and will ask questions about the anxiety to determine whether it is an anxiety disorder or may be related to a type of depression.
-It’s important for people to tell their doctor about how they are feeling and what they are concerned about, so the doctor can accurately diagnose the cause of their anxiety.
+A doctor may perform some tests to make sure that the anxiety does not have another cause and will ask questions to assess the severity.
+It’s important for people to tell their doctor about how they are feeling and what they are concerned about, so the doctor can accurately diagnose and recommend the most appropriate therapy for their anxiety.

 Treatment varies depending on the specific type of anxiety disorder.

-Many psychological treatments can help with anxiety, but the most effective form of treatment is cognitive behavioural therapy (CBT).
+Many psychological treatments can help with anxiety, but the most effective form is cognitive behavioural therapy (CBT).

 With CBT, irrational fears are challenged in a logical fashion.
 As a part of CBT, exposure therapy may be used and involves confronting the object of the fear.
 This may need to be done slowly.
 Exposure therapy works best for specific phobias (like fear of spiders or flying) that often don’t respond to medications.
 Support groups may also be helpful for some people.